-4. References Cited.
+- 4. References Cited.
 Include an alphabetical list of the references you have cited in your paper.
 Do not include references you did not directly cite.
-Your references should be in GSA style.
-See the Project Webpage for a link to the GSA style guide.

-5. Graphics.
-You MUST include at least two graphics in your paper - at least one picture (called a figure) and at least one chart (called a table).
-You will probably need more graphics for your paper to communicate effectively.

-• The figure or table must have a label.
-The label should look like this:

-Figure 1.
-Caption (citation)

-Figure 1.
-Length/width ratio of Olenellus cephalons (Smith, 2012)

-• You must refer to the figure or table in the text like this (Table 1) or like this:
+Your references should be in APA style.
+See the Web Resources for help on APA. - 5.
+Graphics.
+You MUST include at least two graphics in your paper at least one picture (called a figure) and at least one chart (called a table).
+You will probably need more graphics for your paper to communicate effectively. - The figure or table must have a label.
+The label should look like this: - Figure 1.
+Caption (citation) - Figure 1.
+Growth of solar energy use from 2002-2010 (Smith, 2012) - You must refer to the figure or table in the text like this (Table 1) or like this:

-Large mammal extinctions moved eastward across North America during the Pleistocene, as shown in Table 1.
+The number of oil spills annually has increased, as shown in Table 1.

 - The figure or table must be useful and should help communicate your point.
 Do not include a picture just to have a picture. - The figure or table must be readable and focused.
 You can scan a picture from one of your sources do not take a picture of it with your phone. - Graohics can be included in the text where they are referenced, or lumped together at the end of the paper. - 6.
-Voice and Tone: The tone should be somewhat formal and definitely authoritative. - No slang, no "l". - Avoid a conversational tone. - Mix up complex and simple sentences. - Use active voice wherever possible.
+Voice and Tone: The tone should be somewhat formal and definitely authoritative. - No slang, no "I". - Avoid a conversational tone. - Mix up complex and simple sentences. - Use active voice wherever possible.